 PowerShell Script to Copy All OneDrive Files to Another User

-1. MSOnline: This module is used for managing Azure Active Directory.
+1. The MSOnline module to manage Azure Active Directory.

-3. SharePoint Online Management Shell: This module is used for managing SharePoint Online site collections.
+3. The SharePoint Online Management Shell, for managing SharePoint Online site collections.

 Install-Module MSOnline